See also -

 ■ How to save your QuickWords to a text file

 First - Get the Corel free file repair utility, WPLOOK.EXE.
-Note that in recent versions of ▸ Note that WPLOOK.EXE is a standalone program — it doesn't need to be installed; just double click it.
-It works on WordPerfect 6.x files
+See here.)

-▸ For more on finding and effectively using this handy utility to repair WordPerfect files, see here.
+▸ Note that WPLOOK.EXE is a standalone program — it doesn't need to be installed; just double click its filename.
+It works on WordPerfect 6.x files ▸ For more on effectively using this handy utility to repair WordPerfect files, see here.